Davidevlops/JS-DSA/graph-algorithms.md

 ## Pathfinding Algorithms
 A pathfinding algorithm is a step-by-step procedure designed to find the shortest or most optimal path between two points in a graph.
 Breadth-First Search (BFS) and the Depth-First Search (DFS)  are basic types of Pathfinding Algorithms.
 Other advance types of pathfinding algorithms include Dijkstra's Algorithm, Bellman-Ford, Floyd-Warshall.
 For the purpose of this article we eould be treating Dijkstra's Algorithm.

-**Dijkstra's Algorithm:** Dijkstra's Algorithm finds the shortest path from a single starting point (the source node) to all other nodes in a graph.
+**Dijkstra's Algorithm:** Dijkstra's Algorithm finds the shortest path from a single starting point to all other nodes in a graph.
 It works on graphs where:

+### Key Features
-Edges have weights (e.g., distance, time, cost).
+- Works on **weighted graphs** (edges have weights like distance, time, or cost).

-All edge weights are non-negative.
-This is its most critical constraint.

-A Detailed Walkthrough with an Example
+- Requires **non-negative edge weights**.
+- Guarantees the shortest path.

+### A Visual Image of  Dijkstra's Algorith
          4
     (A) ------> (B)
      |           |